levogevo/ffmpeg-builder/README.md

 	[-I] system install at /usr/local/bin/encode
 	[-U] uninstall from /usr/local/bin/encode
 ```
-- Uses svtav1-psy for the video encoder
+- Uses svtav1-psy for the video encoder.
-- Uses libopus for the audio encoder
+- Uses libopus for the audio encoder.
-- Skips re-encoding av1/opus content
+- Skips re-encoding av1/opus streams.
 - Only maps audio streams that match the video stream language if the video stream has a defined language.
 - Only maps english subtitle streams.
 - Adds track statistics to the output mkv file and embeds the encoder versions to the output metadata.
 For example: